DataDog/documentation/content/en/api/integrations_azure/azure.md

 ---
-title: Azure Integration
+title: Integration Azure
 type: apicontent
 order: 16
-external_redirect: /api/#azure-integration
+external_redirect: /api/#integration-azure
 ---

-## Azure Integration
+## Integration Azure

 Configure your Datadog-Azure integration directly through the Datadog API.
 For more information, see the [Datadog-Azure integration page][1].